Immobility/CTF-Writeups/wpiCTF/writeups.md

 -------------

-Reverse
+strings
 -------------

 When executing the program, it worked the same way as the ```strings``` command would do.
 But what if we strings the file?
+So I tried to take a look at the file's functions.
 ![](https://raw.githubusercontent.com/Immobility/CTF/master/wpiCTF/photos/Screenshot%20at%202019-04-16%2015-23-47.png)

 Ooh!, so our flag is ```WPI{What_do_you_mean_I_SEE_AHH_SKI}```